kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

     ...
 ```

-Alternatively, instead of defining a filter with a `Match` expression, you can [annotate](https://docs.fluentbit.io/manual/pipeline/filters/kubernetes#kubernetes-annotations) your workload in the following way:
+Instead of defining a filter, you can [annotate](https://docs.fluentbit.io/manual/pipeline/filters/kubernetes#kubernetes-annotations) your workload in the following way.
+Here, the parser will be activated only for the annotated workload.

 ```yaml
 apiVersion: v1